-If your medium AAA grows to a large AAA, the risk of it rupturing (bursting) can become greater than the risk of an operation, so your suitability for surgery to repair it may then be considered.
+If your medium AAA grows to a large AAA, the risk of it bursting can become greater than the risk of an operation, so your suitability for surgery to repair it may then be considered.

-What are the symptoms of a ruptured AAA?
-It is extremely unlikely that a medium AAA will rupture (burst), but it is important that you are aware of any symptoms of a ruptured aneurysm.
+What are the symptoms of a burst AAA?

+It is extremely unlikely that a medium AAA will burst, but it is important that you are aware of any symptoms of a burst aneurysm.
 If you have been diagnosed with an AAA and have new symptoms of severe, persistent abdominal and/or lower back pain, you should seek immediate medical help through an emergency department.
 Make sure you tell any medical staff that you have an AAA detected through screening.